 - Use trusted percentages, equally partition and combine them to reach the required amount, e.g. 50% of 24 = 12, 8 is two thirds of 12 so they need two thirds of 50%.

-Use the marks on the wheel to create a pie chart of the holiday destinations.
+Ask them to use the marks on the wheel to create a pie chart of the holiday destinations from Slide One.

-Let your students try to mark our sectors of the circle that match the percentages they have calculated.
+- Let your students try to mark out sectors of the circle that match the percentages they have calculated.

 What fraction of the circle have you given to Fiji?
 Explain why you did that.